MoCsabi/WRO2024-FE-StormsNGR/models/README.md

   This is the version we are using right now and hopefully will be continuing using, **without needing to make any changes.**

-  [The documentation we used](https://docs.pixycam.com/wiki/doku.php?id=wiki:v2:dimensions&s[]=dimensions) *On the image it says that the two screw holes have a distance of $6mm$ however this is incorrect accoring to the description given below and calculations we did ourselves.*
+  [The documentation we used](https://docs.pixycam.com/wiki/doku.php?id=wiki:v2:dimensions&s[]=dimensions) *On the image it says that the two screw holes have a distance of $6mm$ however this is incorrect according to the description given below and calculations we did ourselves.*

 ---

 ## Conclusion

-  Designing custom 3d printed parts is hard and while sometimes we can get lucky, like with the lidar mount, **other times it may take a long time and multiple vesions until we get it right.** The step by step guide was written according to the **things we learned during our process and things we will be doing in the future.** Making sure that a design is good can be one of the most important steps during the entire process of making a robot.
+  Designing custom 3d printed parts is hard and while sometimes we can get lucky, like with the lidar mount, **other times it may take a long time and multiple versions until we get it right.** The step by step guide was written according to the **things we learned during our process and things we will be doing in the future.** Making sure that a design is good can be one of the most important steps during the entire process of making a robot.
 It is of the upmost importance to make sure that **the amazing software one might have doesn't get bottlenecked by bad parts.**